Does my body need fats?

 There are four major dietary fats in the foods we eat: saturated fats, trans fats, monounsaturated fats and polyunsaturated fats.
 The four types have different chemical structures and physical properties.
 The bad fats, saturated and trans fats, tend to be more solid at room temperature (like a stick of butter), while monounsaturated and polyunsaturated fats tend to be more liquid (like liquid vegetable oil).

 Fats can also have different effects on the cholesterol levels in your body.
-The bad fats, saturated fats and trans fats raise bad cholesterol (LDL) levels in your blood.
-Monounsaturated fats and polyunsaturated fats can lower bad cholesterol levels and are beneficial when consumed as part of a healthy dietary pattern.
+The bad fats, saturated fats and trans fats, raise bad cholesterol (LDL) levels in your blood.
+The better fats, monounsaturated fats and polyunsaturated fats, can lower bad cholesterol levels and are beneficial when consumed in moderation.

 Do all fats have the same number of calories?